Special offer! WELCOME50 $50 coupon off General Pest Plan (auto-applied on every online quote)

-Bedbugs: The Real Monsters Hiding in Your Room
+Bedbugs - The Real Monsters In Your Bedroom

 It’s incredibly common for children to avoid bedtime due to fears of the dark or unseen “monsters” lying in wait.
 Maybe you’ve had to reassure your kids that these imaginary monsters aren’t real.
 Maybe you yourself needed reassuring when you were young.